 ICGC data release 15 in total comprises data from 10,067 cancer genomes.

-- Currently, the ICGC has received commitments from funding organizations in Asia, Australia, Europe, North America and South America for 67 project teams in 17 jurisdictions to study over 25,000 tumor genomes.
-Projects that are currently funded are examining tumors affecting the biliary tract, bladder, blood, bone, brain, breast, cervix, colon, head and neck, kidney, liver, lung, oral cavity, ovary, pancreas, prostate, rectum, skin, soft tissues, stomach, thyroid and uterus.
-The genomic analyses of tumors conducted by ICGC members in Australia (pancreatic cancer), Canada (pancreatic, pediatric brain and prostate cancer), China (gastric cancer), France (liver cancer), Germany (blood, brain and prostate cancer), India (oral cancer), Japan (liver cancer), South Korea (blood cancer), Spain (blood cancer), the UK (blood, bone, breast, esophageal, lung, prostate and skin cancer) and the USA (bladder, blood, brain, breast, cervical, colon, head and neck, kidney, liver, lung, ovarian, pancreatic, prostate, rectal, skin, stomach, thyroid and uterine cancer) are now available through the Data Coordination Center housed on the ICGC website at www.icgc.org.
+- Currently, the ICGC has received commitments from funding organizations in Asia, Australia, Europe, North America and South America for 71 project teams in 17 jurisdictions to study over 25,000 tumor genomes.
+Projects that are currently funded are examining tumors affecting: the biliary tract, bladder, blood, bone, brain, breast, cervix, colon, eye, head and neck, kidney, liver, lung, nasopharynx, oral cavity, ovary, pancreas, prostate, rectum, skin, soft tissues, stomach, thyroid and uterus.
+The genomic analyses of tumors conducted by ICGC members in Australia (ovarian and pancreatic cancer), Canada (pancreatic and prostate cancer), China (kidney cancer), France (liver and kidney cancer), Germany (blood, brain and prostate cancer), India (oral cancer), Japan (liver cancer), Saudi Arabia (thyroid cancer), Spain (blood cancer), the UK (blood, bone, breast, and esophageal cancer) and the USA (bladder, blood, brain, breast, cervical, colon, head and neck, kidney, liver, lung, ovarian, pancreatic, prostate, rectal, skin, stomach, thyroid and uterine cancer) are now available through the Data Coordination Center housed on the ICGC website at www.icgc.org.

 - International network of cancer genome projects.
 Nature 464, 993-998 (15 April 2010)